Comparison between Interlingue and Interlingua: Mutual influence

 A certain amount of influence has taken place between the two languages.

 Influence of Interlingua on Occidental-Interlingue

 After the standardization of Occidental in 1947 and the renaming to Interlingue there was a push towards more naturalistic forms, particularly by Ric Berger, who advocated replacing the optional -i adjectival ending with -e.
 After advocating for the change in April 1949 he began implementing it the following month in his own writing and most of the content in Cosmoglotta, in addition to other changes such as nostre (our) and vostre (your) instead of nor and vor.
 The following April he defended the changes, denying that they were a "concession to the IALA" but instead a simple "concession to the general tendency towards greater naturalism found today in the interlinguistic movement", calling critics of the changes victims of "long-lasting habits" and an "optical illusion".
 Berger left his position as editor of Cosmoglotta soon after and eventually joined Interlingua in 1956.

+Influence of Occidental-Interlingue on Interlingua

+The Interlingua dictionary notes that some words from earlier planned languages such as Occidental do not contradict the methodology of Interlingua and were therefore introduced into it.
+They are marked in the IED with square brackets.
+Examples: